 Landenberg home prices are not only among the most expensive in Pennsylvania, but Landenberg real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Landenberg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Landenberg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Landenberg is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Landenberg who work in management occupations (18.96%), office and administrative support (11.36%), and sales jobs (8.81%).

 Also of interest is that Landenberg has more people living here who work in computers and math than 95% of the places in the US.

-Landenberg is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Landenberg is a great place for families with children to consider.
+First of all, many other families with children live here, making Landenberg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Landenberg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Landenberg’s overall crime rate is lower than average for the country.

 The per capita income in Landenberg in 2010 was $55,657, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $222,628 for a family of four.